 - Do you have a crypto wallet?

 - Yes.
-I'm self-employed crypto trader.
+I'm a self-employed crypto trader.
 Buying digital tokens is a good way to avoid hyperinflation.
-Small amount of bitcoins, dogecoins in hand is an opportunity not to lose money.
+A small amount of bitcoins, dogecoins in hand is an opportunity not to lose money.

 - What do you think about national cryptocurrency?